ABOUT

 Mamá.
 Scholar. comunidad.

-I’ve been committed to mapping projects of resistance, exploring our shared human experience and advancing social justice for the last 30-years.
 As an interdisciplinary scholar, I write about transnational community formations, autonomy, mothering, and gendered migration.
 My work has been funded by the National Science Foundation, Mellon Foundation, Ford Foundation, and Arizona and California Humanities Councils.
 In 2023, I was named Researcher of the Year by the Women’s Foundation of the State of Arizona.
-In 2025, I received the Mujeres Activas en Letras y Cambio Social (MALCS) Tortuga Award.
+In 2025, I received the Mujeres Activas en Letras y Cambio Social (MALCS) Tortuga Award and was named Distinguished Scholar at the University of Arizona.

-I am a founding member of the Chicana M(other)work Collective, the Binational Artist in Residency project, and have served on the editorial review board for Chicana/Latina Studies: The Journal of Mujeres Activas en Letras y Cambio Social and Aztlán: A Journal of Chicano Studies.
-I taught at Arizona State University for nine years, at Northern Arizona University for two years, and have been at the University of Arizona since 2016 where I am currently a Distinguished Scholar and Associate Professor in the Department of Mexican American Studies.
+I am a founding member of the Chicana M(other)work Collective, the Binational Artist in Residency project, and the Arizona Son Jarocho Collective.
+In 2022, I was co-awarded two Mellon Funded Crossing Latinidades Humanities Research Initiative Grants for new work on Afro-Chicanx communities and Mexicana/Chicana activists in the borderlands.
+I taught at Arizona State University for nine years, at Northern Arizona University for two years, and have been at the University of Arizona since 2016 where I am currently Director of Graduate Studies and Associate Professor in the Department of Mexican American Studies.